opendatasoft/codelibrary/content/generators/listing-generator/doc/index.md

 Parameters are :
 - id (string) : the ID of the field
 - multiple (boolean) : true or false, to allow the user to select multiple values in the filter
+- label (string) : a custom placeholder instead of the field label

 **Note :** The field must be a facet in the dataset
 **Note :** Alphanumerical sort is applied in the filter view